Zonotora/sarek/README.md

 - Performance issues with PDF with many pages.
 (TOC navigation as well as page navigation)
 - Fix fit to page/width.
 - Fix issues of last page when fit to page/width mode.

+## Explore
+- Find order of points to make a quadrilateral